arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 This is a list of developer-oriented articles related to Windows Azure Web Sites:

 - [How to Use ASP.NET Session State with Windows Azure Web Sites](http://aka.ms/Odtcqj): explains how to use the Windows Azure Cache Service to support ASP.NET session state caching
-- [Publishing from Source Control to Windows Azure Web Sites](http://aka.ms/B68rqv): shows how to use Git to publish to a Windows Azure Web Site.
-You will learn how to do it with your local repository and also with web sites like BitBucket, CodePlex, DropBox, or GitHub
+- [Publishing from Source Control to Windows Azure Web Sites](http://aka.ms/B68rqv): shows how to use Git to publish to a Windows Azure Web Site using your local repository as well as with Web sites like BitBucket, CodePlex, DropBox, or GitHub
 - [How to Monitor Web Sites](http://aka.ms/Aovqr1): guides you through implementing and monitoring performance statistics for Windows Azure Web Sites
 - [Windows Azure Web Sites – Exploring the platform (Video)](http://aka.ms/E9g0c1): shows you more about building a web application, understanding options for deployment, and setting up continuous integration
 - [Windows Azure Web Sites: Under the Hood (Video)](http://aka.ms/H5il2o): shows you how new Web sites are provisioned, how incoming requests are routed and serviced, and what actually happens when it is time to scale your Web site - both out and up